arc42 answers the following two questions in a pragmatic way, but can be tailored to your specific needs:

-- How should we document/communicate?
+- How should you document/communicate?

 1. Introduction and Goals